ifty03/mini-Ecommerce/README.md

-# Mini E-commerce Dashboard
+# Mini E-commerce for PIMJO

-A Next.js e-commerce dashboard application with authentication, built using modern web technologies.
+A Next.js e-commerce application with authentication, built using modern web technologies.

 ## 🚀 Technologies Used